-When should you, an adult child of aging parents, begin to learn about dementia?
-The best idea—before any signs of dementia present themselves and difficult decisions need to be made swiftly.
+When should you, an adult child of aging parents, begin to educate yourself about the stages of dementia?
+Ideally, before any signs of dementia present themselves and before difficult decisions need to be made swiftly.
+But that could be quite hard to do.

 What’s at Stake?

-Dementia is a group of symptoms involving a decline in mental abilities, such as reasoning and memory, that can significantly interfere with daily life.
-Alzheimer’s disease, the most common form of dementia, results from the loss of connections between brain cells, which eventually die.
+Dementia is a group of conditions involving a decline in mental abilities, such as reasoning and memory, that can significantly interfere with daily life.
+Alzheimer’s disease, the most common form of dementia, results from the loss of connections between brain cells, and as a result, the brain cells eventually die.

-According to the Alzheimer’s Association, one in 10 people age 65 or older has the disease.
+According to the Alzheimer’s Association, one in 10 people aged 65 or older has the disease.
 Other causes of dementia include Parkinson’s disease, vascular diseases, or chronic drug use.

 There is no cure for Alzheimer’s, which eventually leads to failure in bodily systems.
-This, coupled with advanced aging, proves fatal.
-However, there are drugs that help reduce the symptoms of dementia and early diagnosis enables caregivers to plan ways to keep their loved ones safe and supervised.
+This, coupled with advanced aging, often is fatal.
+However, there are medications that help reduce the symptoms of dementia, and early diagnosis enables caregivers to plan ways to keep their loved ones safe and supervised.

 Recognizing the Stages of Dementia

-Dementia is not always predictable in how it develops.
-Below is a range of potential symptoms to serve as signposts indicating the possible progression of dementia.
-Their purpose is not to assign labels, but to help identify symptoms of dementia at its different phases.
-It is important to recognize as soon as possible that you, the adult child, are witnessing something which is not part of the normal aging process.
+Dementia varies in how it develops.
+Below is a range of potential symptoms that can serve as a guide toward the possible progression of dementia.
+The purpose for this list is not to assign labels, but to help identify symptoms of dementia in its different phases.
+Above all, it is important to recognize as soon as possible that you, the adult child, are witnessing something that is not part of the normal aging process.

 Dementia and Driving

-A crucial decision when an adult child suspects his or her parents may be developing dementia is when the car keys should be relinquished.
+When an adult child suspects his or her parents may be developing dementia, one of the more crucial decisions is determining when the car keys should be relinquished.

-Mixing the slower reaction times, hearing loss, and diminished vision that accompanies senior aging with the disorientation and increased aggression of dementia could prove to be a deadly combination when driving.
+Combining slower reaction times, hearing loss, and diminished vision —all part of the normal aging process — with the disorientation and increased aggression of dementia could prove to be a deadly combination when driving.

-- Has the garage doorway been recently damaged?
+• Has the garage doorway been damaged recently?

 A driving test might be a good idea.
 Here are a few things to ask yourself during the drive: